 - to give a person experience in a job or industry

-- to test a person’s job skills
+- to test a person’s job skills, or

 - to volunteer time and effort to a not-for-profit organisation.

-Employees may also need to complete formal or informal training to make sure they have the right skills and knowledge to perform their job.
+If a person is an employee, they may also need to complete formal or informal training to make sure they have the right skills and knowledge to perform their job.
 This can include on-the-job training, online or formal training courses or team training.